Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 How to Get Started

-The Buckman Center for international education manages the off-campus and study abroad component for Rhodes College.
-To get started, explore the Online Portal for Off-Campus Study, which helps you plan ahead, search for you programs, and apply for programs.
+The Buckman Center for Global Engagement manages the off-campus and study abroad component for Rhodes College.
+To get started, explore the Online Portal for Off-Campus Study, which houses all approved programs and where students apply to study off-campus.

 Types of Programs